-An in-filter (also known as a set filter or tree-set filter) lets users filter data by selecting
+An in-filter (also called a set filter or tree-set filter) lets users filter rows by selecting

 specific values from a list.
-You can apply an in-filter to a column through the filterModel
+Define an in-filter for a column using the filterInModel

 const filterModel = {